undergrad-partner-school

 Tuition and Fees

-Tuition fees for area resident were $8,670, as reported by public county or municipal institutions.
-Tuition fees were $25,650 for students coming from a different state.
-For international students, tuition fees at this school stood at $25,650, as well.
-Full-time students in 2025 were mandated to pay additional fees in the amount of $2,250.
+For the students who live in the area, the tuition cost was $8,041, as reported by public county or municipal institutions.
+Tuition fees were $23,789 for students coming from out of state.
+For international students, tuition fees at this school came to $23,789, as well.
+Full-time students in 2025 were required to pay additional fees in the amount of $1,975.

 Books and Supplies

-Another important expense to take into consideration is the estimated cost of books and supplies for a college or university.
+The estimated price of books and supplies for a college or university should also be taken into consideration as another important financial element.
 The cost of books and supplies for full-time students of this school is estimated at about $1,200.

 Boarding

-In 2025, room and board cost at University of Alaska Fairbanks amounted to $10,590 a year.
-Room-only (on campus) cost per academic year at this school came to $5,200, according to the data from 2025.
-The estimated expense of room-only (on campus) for commuters not living at home was $9,500.
+In 2025, room and board cost at University of Alaska Fairbanks amounted to $10,450 a year.
+Room-only (on campus) cost per academic year at this school added up to $5,200, according to the data from 2025.
+The estimated expense of room-only (on campus) for commuters not living at home was $8,500.

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all types of financial aid available to students.
-Check out some recent data to get the info about need-based and non-need-based monetary aid at University of Alaska Fairbanks.
+Financial aid for students comes in different forms: grants, loans, scholarships, or work-study programs.
+Check out some recent data to get informed about need-based and non-need-based aid students could get at University of Alaska Fairbanks.

 Need-based

-There were 1,076 students who secured need-based financial aid of any kind.
-The total number of students (including freshmen) who were determined to have financial need was found to be 1,193.
+1,076 students secured some form of need-based financial aid.
+The overall number of students (including freshmen) who were determined to have financial need amounted to 1,193.
 The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $6,108,657, and state $2,132,708.
 The students of University of Alaska Fairbanks received the -institutional need-based aid in the amount of $4,392,515, and external in the amount of $2,012,399.

 $5,382